 - respects the dignity and independence of persons with disabilities;

-The Company will implement the following procedures and practices:
+We will therefore implement the following procedures and practices:

 - when communicating with a person with a disability, the communication will be done in such a manner to take into consideration the person’s disability;

-- persons with disabilities who are accompanied by either a support person or a service animal are permitted on Company premises;
+- persons with disabilities who are accompanied by either a support person or a service animal are permitted on our premises;

 - notice will be provided when a known disruption will likely affect persons with disabilities;

 - employee, volunteers and any other people who are involved in developing our company’s policies, practices and procedures governing the provision of services to members of the public or other third parties.

 - a review of the purposes of AODA and the requirements of the customer service standard;

 - a review of our current internal policies, practices and procedures regarding the provision of services to persons with disabilities;

 - how to interact and communicate with people with a disability;